SharePoint/sp-dev-docs/docs/spfx/update-latest-packages.md

 @microsoft/generator-sharepoint
 ```

-### Update package
+### Update generator package
 Open your favorite console and execute the following command to update the generator to its latest published version:

 ```
 npm install @microsoft/generator-sharepoint@latest -g
 ```

-The command will update the yeoman generator for SharePoint to the latest published version.
+The command will update the yeoman generator for SharePoint to the latest published version along with its depedencies.
 You can validate this by executing the following command in the console:

 ```
 npm ls @microsoft/generator-sharepoint -g --depth=0